-As in the example of the cafe and playground, you don’t need to ask a direct question.
+As in the example of the coffee shop and playground, conversation starters don’t necessarily need to be direct questions.
 You can simply make a comment to the other person, and this is like an invitation for the other person to comment, too.
 This can then begin a conversation.

 Now go ahead and take the next lesson, on how to keep a conversation going.